ameliacode/ameliacode/README.md

 Feel free to contact if you're interested.
 Any suggestions, toy projects are always a yes :)

 #### Other (Hobbies, etc..)
-* [🎹 I make sheet musics!](https://www.mymusicsheet.com/fskaters_piano) & play piano in public as a solo performer or a band member.
+* [🎹 I make sheet musics!](https://www.mymusicsheet.com/fskaters_piano) & play piano in public as a solo performer.
 * ⛸ I skate most of my workout time. | Lv.Beginner(guranteed by Seoul Skating Union)
 * 💻 Developing personal websites as full-stack